bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_flutter.md

 Let's add some code to create a simple `wpkh` descriptor object by using the `BIP84` template.
 This template will create a descriptor in the format `wpkh(key/84'/{0,1}'/0'/{0,1}/*)`

-This descriptor will create receive (`KeyChainKind.External`) and change descriptor (` KeyChainKind.Internal`) for a specified mnemonic.
+This descriptor will create receive (`KeychainKind.External`) and change descriptor (` KeycChainKind.Internal`) for a specified mnemonic.

 ```dart
 Future<List<Descriptor>> getDescriptors(String mnemonic) async {